XOWithSauce/schedule-cartelenforcer/.github/CONTRIBUTING.md

 Code Changes should follow best practices of Unity and follow basic style Guidelines for C#.

-Feature additions should take into account network behaviour and support multiplayer to some extent, pull requests may be declined due to no networking capability or support.
+Feature additions should take into account network behaviour and in future support multiplayer to some extent, pull requests may be declined due to no networking capability or support.

 ---